PinewoodPip/lg2modding/docs/campaigns.md

 This file should otherwise follow the [boost](boosts.md) format.

 This boost *does not* use values from the vanilla one for unspecified fields, meaning that there are some important fields that you should not forget to define, such as `buildingUnlocks` and `baseStrastChance` - else the player will not be able to build anything nor find any Strange Asteroids!
-TODO document the vanilla default boost.

 Example: makes the player start with +100% Metal production, the same 3 unlocked buildings as in vanilla, 1% base Strange Asteroid chance, as well as all cooking tiers and keyboard mining unlocked.